 - Local community

-Now that we’ve established a broad overview of a stakeholder vs a shareholder, it’s time to dig a little deeper into why the distinction is so important.
+Now that we’ve established a broad overview of a stakeholder vs a shareholder, it’s time to dig deeper into why the distinction is so important.
 Shareholders and stakeholders both want to see a company succeed.
-But they sometimes have very different ideas about what exactly that success should look like and how it should be achieved.
+But they sometimes have very different ideas about what that success should look like and how it should be achieved.

 Motivation

 This may not seem like the smartest way to go to shareholders, who are sometimes less concerned with the company’s business ethics and more interested in ways to increase its financial return.
-Shareholders may think that outsourcing to international suppliers or using cheaper distributors is a solid plan to help cut costs.
+Shareholders may think outsourcing to international suppliers or using cheaper distributors is a solid plan to help cut costs.

 See Related: How to Start Investing With Purpose